DARIAH-DE/puppet-weblate/README.md

-# weblate
+# Weblate

 ## Overview

-This puppet module will install [weblate](https://weblate.org) into a virtual environment.
+This puppet module will install [Weblate](https://weblate.org) into a virtual environment.

 ## Requires